-- Conference Room The room is equipped with chairs, projection screen, video/data projection system, wireless network, and phone jacks.
+- Conference Room The room is equipped with chairs, screen monitors and cameras wireless network, and phone jacks.
 The area can accommodate 75 people.
-The room is available by reservation. - Exhibition Hall In this room art exhibitions and other cultural and educational expressions of interest to the university community are presented. - Projection Room This room seats 25 people and includes data and video projector, electronic screen, computer, and DVD, Blu-ray and VHS player. - Videoconference and Multipurpose Room This room can accommodate 25 people and is located on the second level near to the Library Reference Area.
-Allows the transmission and reception of conferences, webinars, virtual meetings, among other forms of distance education. - Information Literacy Program -The program aims to empower users with the information skills necessary for academic research development.
+The room is available by reservation. - Exhibition Hall In these room art exhibitions and other cultural and educational expressions of interest to the university community are presented. - Projection Room This room seats 25 people and includes screen monitors and cameras computer, and DVD, Blu-ray and VHS player. - Information Literacy Program -The program aims to empower users with the information skills necessary for academic research development.
 Information skills are essential for general education and major academic programs accrediting agencies.
-The program staff develops educational and advocacy services Library materials. - Music Collection Is housed on the 2 floor of the Library.
-The music collection consist chiefly of classical music, but includes jazz, folk and ethnic discs among. - Video Library This collection includes a variety of films, documentaries and other recordings in VHS, DVD and Blu-ray formats.
-The need for individual or group use equipment provided.
+The program staff develops educational and advocacy services Library materials.

-Assistive Technology Room (AT) - Assistive Technology Room, located on the first floor of Library.
+- Music Collection Is housed on the second floor of the Library.
+The music collection consists chiefly of classical music, but includes jazz, folk and ethnic discs and others. - Video Library This collection includes a variety of films, documentaries and other recordings in VHS, DVD and Blu-ray formats.
+The need for individual or group use equipment provided. - Assistive Technology Room (AT) Assistive Technology Room, located on the first floor of Library.
 Room houses technologies to facilitate academic success and provide alternate format access to library materials for users with a variety of vision, hearing, learning, and/or mobility related disabilities.
-This technology rooms contain special software programs like the Dragon Naturally Speaking, Computer with "Zoom Text", the "Open Book", Webcam, Magic Professional with speech Spanish, Illuminated hand-held magnifier and other programs.
+This technology rooms contain special software programs like Jaws, Computer with "Zoom Text", the "Open Book", Webcam, Magic Professional with speech Spanish, Fusion Professional and Scanning & Reading Software and TV. - hand-held magnifier and other programs. - Videoconferences and Multiuse Room It is equipped with 25 computers with touch screen monitors and cameras for information literacy workshops, virtual courses or require the integration of emerging technologies and for the offering of academic activities such as: webinars, conferences, virtual meetings and others.